 The present value of the minimum lease payments is 90% or more of the fair value of the leased asset.

 A capital asset acquired by a capital lease is accounted for as if an asset was purchased at the inception of the lease.
 The capitalized amount of the capital asset should be the lesser of the fair value or the discounted present value of the lease payments excluding any maintenance or other operating costs.
-The appropriate discount rate to use to compute the present value of the lease payments is the prior fiscal year rate.
+The appropriate discount rate to use to compute the present value of the lease payments is the prior fiscal year Pooled Money Investment Account rate.

-For those funds required to compute depreciation expense on their funds' capital assets, the depreciation expense should be computed over the estimated useful life of the asset rather than the lease period.
+For those funds required to compute depreciation/amortization expense on their funds' capital assets, the depreciation/amortization expense should be computed over the estimated useful life of the asset rather than the lease period.